kodosa7/eshop/README.md

 ## About the author

 Creative computer enthusiast and programmer looking for an opportunity as a Front-end developer.
-For further information, feel free to visit [https://senovska.eu](my Portfolio Website).
+For further information, feel free to visit [My Portfolio Website](https://senovska.eu).

 ## License